adopt-liveview/adopt-liveview/priv/pages/2024/04-09-documenting-components-en_US.md

 LiveviewPlayground.start(scripts: ["https://cdn.tailwindcss.com"])
 ```

 We not only removed `color="blue"` from our `render/1` function but also added another example in the documentation where we can use the button without passing a `color`.
-It is worth mentioning that in `attr/3` the `default` and `requred` options are mutually exclusive: either you have a default if it is not passed or you ask whoever uses this component to always pass a value.
+It is worth mentioning that in `attr/3` the `default` and `required` options are mutually exclusive: either you have a default if it is not passed or you ask whoever uses this component to always pass a value.

 ## Using `attr/3` to define possible values